Claim your freebie!

 If you are at all talented at baking (which I am NOT!) then homemade fudge, tablet or cake make a present that will be appreciated by the recipient.
 With some Cellophane Gift Bags and some luxury ribbon, the present will look fantastic enough to rival any of the posh high street stores!

 A treasured keepsake

-A friend made memory cushions for her girls last year, using shirts that had belonged to their dad, who had sadly passed away a few years before.
+A friend made memory cushions for her girls a few years ago, using shirts that had belonged to their dad, who had sadly passed away a few years before.
 These cushions are truly gorgeous and are something that the girls will treasure for ever.
 This tutorial will show you how you can easily make your own or they can be purchased in various places if your sewing skills are anything like mine!

 I remember so fondly the books that I read to my children when they were small, as well as the books that I had read to me in my childhood.
 How special would it be to get a page from one of your favourite books mounted, framed and preserved forever?
 I think, at lot of stages in life, these would make really lovely homemade Christmas gifts.

 I don't know about you, but I don't remember the last time I got any photos printed, or used an actual camera for that matter.
 I tend to take photos on my phone and then look at them very rarely.
 A personalised, scrapbook and photo album would be great fun to make and would also be a gift that could be looked at over and over and treasured for years to come.

 Boost your spirits

 Having sampled a friend's raspberry vodka last year, I think a bottle of homemade spirits would be a surefire winner!
 It is so simple to do and the bonus is that you will have to do some sampling along the way, purely for quality assurance purposes obviously!
 It may also be wise to make some extra, just to see you through the festive season :-)